YizeZhang/Net_Diff/README.md

-For any problems or suggestions in using Net_Diff, please contact me (zhyize@163.com) or join the QQ group: 838636621
+For any problems or suggestions in using Net_Diff, please contact me (zhyize@163.com) or join the QQ group: 917610259 or 838636621

 ***